Applying to university as a care leaver

 Many universities offer scholarships and bursaries for care leavers, although these may only be available to those under the age of 26.

 When applying for university via UCAS, tick the box on the form that asks if you've been in care.
 You may worry about identifying yourself as a care leaver, but the information will be confidential and can open support from your university, possibly including financial or practical support.

 Universities also have emergency funds for any student in financial difficulty.

-Year-round university accommodation for care leavers
+Most universities provide year-round accommodation for care leavers

 Even if a university doesn't say they offer year-round accommodation, don't be put off.
 They may be able to offer support for holiday accommodation as well, so it’s worth asking.